pawelpikus/cypress-tests/README.md

 # E2E testing example with Cypress - search for a flight at expedia.com

-This is an example test suite on checking available flights
+This is an example test suite on checking available flights:

 1. from Poland to Dubai
 2. for 2 adults and 1 child